40 Majestic Mexican Tattoos That Celebrate Culture and Pride

 22. Quetzalcoatl (Feathered Serpent)

-A majestic, detailed serpent deity tattoo symbolizes power and creation.
+A majestic, detailed serpent deity tattoo symbolizes power and the creative process.

 23. Aztec Sun God (Huitzilopochtli)